prog4biol/pfb2023/lectures/Pandas.md

 ### Matrices

 A matrix is an data structure where numbers are arranged into rows and columns.
 They will typically contain floats __or__ integers, but not both.
-Matrices are used when you need to perform mathematical operations between datasets that contain multiple dimensions (i.e. measurements for two or more variables that change at the same time). **New picture that's less complicated**
+Matrices are used when you need to perform mathematical operations between datasets that contain multiple dimensions (i.e. measurements for two or more variables that change at the same time).

 ![](https://miro.medium.com/v2/resize:fit:1400/1*brq_vvcnVqsOWoVvsjT0pA.png)